Facebook like button: Ability for minors to "like" advertising

 A lawsuit was filed in 2010 claiming that Facebook should not allow minors to "like" advertising.
 Facebook said the suit was "completely without merit".

 Intimate user details

 Research shows that Facebook likes can be automatically processed to infer intimate details about an individual, such as sexual orientation, political and religious views, race, substance use, intelligence, and personality.
 Effectively, individual views and preferences can be revealed even if they were not directly expressed or indicated by liking associated content.

-"Surfbook" legal action
+Rembrandt legal action

-In February 2013, legal action was brought against Facebook by patent-holding company Rembrandt Social Media.
+On February 5, 2013, legal action was brought against Facebook by patent-holding company Rembrandt Social Media.
 Rembrandt owns several patents taken out by Dutch programmer Joannes Jozef Everardus van der Meer, who died in 2004.
-These include patents filed in 1998 relating to Van der Meer's fledgling social network Surfbook, including, according to legal papers filed by the patent holder, the ability for users to approve data using a "like" button.
+These include patents filed in 1998 relating to Van der Meer's in-development social network at Surfbook.com, created by Aduna, including, according to legal papers filed by the patent holder, the ability for users to approve data using a "like" button.
+Surfbook was based on technologies whose patents were filed by Van der Meer in 1998 and granted in 2001 and 2002.
+It allowed users share their information with selected people and approve posts using a "Like" button, and to link to external information.

+In June 2014, Facebook successfully defended itself against the lawsuit after a jury found that Facebook did not infringe the patents, and separately found the patents to be invalid.
+The plaintiff (Rembrandt Social Media, LP) appealed the verdict, but it was upheld by a federal appeals court in February 2016.